A Brief Introduction for your Itinerary Planning

 Personal Comment: We chose to stay in this village overnight, which we enjoyed.
 If you have time, take unplanned detours off the crowded main street and wander around the narrow lanes.
 You will see that in just a few minutes, you are almost alone and will be able to enjoy the village more quietly, discover how the village is constructed and get some good views.
 You can also take a dip in the sea from the rocks by the small harbor.

 Perhaps one of the older of the five cities, the town of Corniglia was a strong producer of wine and agricultural goods.
-The origins as a Roman borgo was confirmed by the findings in Pompeii of anforas that were labeled with the Roman name for this town “gens Cornelia”.
+The origins as a Roman borgo was confirmed by the findings in Pompeii of anforas (clay containers for wine and oil) that were labeled with the Roman name for this town “gens Cornelia”.
 The only town with no natural port, you need to climb the “Lardarina” with more than 300 steps to admire the streets and alleyways of this little hamlet (or you can catch a bus :-P).

 Personal Comment: This little village lies on the top of a rock surrounded by vineyards, making it a beautiful sight from afar.
 It is the smallest of the villages; very charming with very narrow alleys.
 Following the main alley, you will reach a viewpoint with spectacular views of all five settlements.
 Arriving by train, you will need to take the 382-step staircase to get to the village.
 If you want an extra hike or just an even more astonishing view, walk to San Bernadino along the asphalt road, take a coffee in the bar and enjoy the views on the descent back to Corniglia.

 Vernazza grew as a powerful fortified town with a strong military defense, probably used as a port for defense against invading pirates.
-Boasting the only natural port in the Cinque Terre, try to imagine the boats tied up next to the houses: in medieval times there wasn’t a beach or a “proper” port like there is today.
-Without any car traffic within the city center, this little town is characterized with pastel colored homes that look out towards the water.
+Boasting the only natural port in the Cinque Terre, it is easy to imagine the boats tied up next to the houses: in medieval times there wasn’t a beach or a “proper” port like there is today.
+Without any car traffic within the city center, this little town is characterized by pastel-colored homes that look out towards the water.

 Personal Comment: The main street leading from the train station to the charming harbor is full of cafes, stores and... tourists!
 However, sitting at one of the restaurants at the piazza by the harbor enjoying fresh seafood is worth the trouble.
 If time allows, get off the main street and explore the narrow lanes and climb up to the tower of the fortress overlooking the coast.